BenjaminCrozier/farkle-ga/notes.md

 = 462 + 252 + 126 + 56 + 21 + 6
 = 923

-which is a much more managageble genome! and also a better match for the genome lengths found.
+which is a much more manageable genome! and also a better match for the genome lengths found.

 ***

-attempted to create a complete genome by itteratting in base 6: 1-46656. (ref: `oneOff()`) I assumed this would encompass all possible combination of dice, converting the number to a set of dice:
+attempted to create a complete genome by interacting in base 6: 1-46656. (ref: `oneOff()`) I assumed this would encompass all possible combination of dice, converting the number to a set of dice:
 `f(n)=6-n: 11=>[5,5], 554=>[1,1,2]`
 however this fails to include double zeros, as we do not count 98-99-00-100. the base 6 conversion of 1-46656 very nearly approximates all possible combinations of 6 dice, it fails to describe the set of all 6's (or 1's, depending on your bijection/conversion), so 666666, 66666, 6666, 666, and 66 are missing. note, 0 (6), is not missing.
-No doubt some fantastic mathmatical rule or formula is behind this.
+No doubt some fantastic mathematical rule or formula is behind this.